holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/00_maps_and_lists/lesson_plan.md

     - Sets
     - Maps
     - Come up with example of each
-- Go through real life examples
+- Go through real life example to set up worksheet
-    - School database -> dict
-    - Birth order of family -> list
-    - Books a library has -> set
+    - Library where tracking number of copies of books
+        - What type: dict[str, int]
+        - Example: books = {"Little Women": 5, "Great Gatsby": 3}
-    - People waiting outside "da club" -> list
+    - People waiting outside "da club"
+        - list[str]
-    - People inside "da club" -> set
+    - People inside "da club"
-    - Search engine -> dict
-    - Do one example of each in Python
+        - set[str]
-- Hand out worksheet and let do it for 10 minutes in pairs
+- Hand out worksheet and let do it for 15 minutes in pairs
+    - Stop half-way through and ask about what they tough decisions are
+        - Ordered?
+        - Duplicates?
+        - Relationship?
     - Discuss when come back
+        - Note: index of a book problem (dict[str, int]) from my first job interview
 - Power of Dictionaries
     - Can basically represent all the others
-    - Not _quite_ perfect (e.g., pop), but pretty good

 ## Homework